The Founder’s Story

 The Limitless, Directionless Start

 I grew up in an environment of endless horizons—thousands of opportunities stretching out in every direction—but I was standing there with a limited first aid kit.
 I knew I could go anywhere, but I didn't know where or why I should begin.
-In the midst of that vastness, I often felt frozen.
+In the midst of that vastness, I often felt tangled in the overgrowth.
 I spent years wondering why the path that seemed so clear for others felt like a tangled thicket for me, leaving me to question if there was a place for me in the landscape at all.

 The Village and the Different Map